symposium /sɪmˈpəʊzɪəm/ n.

 2. A drinking party or convivial discussion, especially as held in ancient Greece after a banquet.

 eavesdropping's first season culminates in a weekend-long symposium: featuring special guests Ryoko Akama, Jennie Gottschalk, Louise Gray and Andrea Young, this will be an opportunity for local and visiting artists alike to reflect together on female creativity and the legacy and future of women in new music.
-The programme includes eight short 'papers' selected from the broad and international response to the Call for Papers run in late 2017, two roundtable debates, one-and-a-half performances, a discussion, multiple Q&As and some excellent nosh.
-We are delighted to be hosting delegates from Australia, Canada, Ireland and USA: a warm welcome to all the special guests and participants!
+The programme includes eight short 'papers' selected from the broad and international response to the Call for Papers run in late 2017, two roundtable debates, two performances, a discussion, multiple Q&As and some excellent nosh.
+We are delighted to be hosting delegates from Australia, Canada, Ireland and USA: a warm welcome to all symposiasts!

 PROGRAMME OF EVENTS

 10.30am: COFFEE & WELCOME

 11-12.30pm: Session 1

 Nomi Epstein 'Transforming the List: Activism through Bibliography'